Welcome to Mezzacello Urban Farm

 Grow, Maintain, Sustain, Explain, and Entertain with applied STEM

 Create frictionless opportunities for people to explore relationships between ecologies, farming, robotics, automation, and applied STEM in a densely populated urban environment.

 Join us in our mission of building the future, and reflecting the past; To grow, maintain, sustain and explain the path forward for health and food security.

 Life on Mars?
 Biosystems?
 Collared rooster?
 Lawns with no weeds?
 Not your typical day visiting a garden but Jim Bruner is never typical.

 Over the last six years we have converted 3 abandoned plots of land in downtown Columbus into six distinct and inter-related sustainable ecosystems.
 Today we continue to build, experiment, and innovate in urban farming and ag science.
 See an example of our philosophy here.
-We innovated right through 2020 and proved this concept works.
+We innovated right through COVID 2020 lockdown and proved this concept works.

 Enjoy Our Blogposts and Galleries